Atcold/torch-Torch7-tools/README.md

  - [Cuda to Float network converter](#cuda-to-float-network-converter)

 ### Command line parser
 `penlightTest` shows a great deal of command line parser options that could turn helpful when we need to send some initial configuration values to the script in a compact manner.
-Running the script in `lua` (or `torch`) with no argument will print on screen the help screen (usually reachable with the option `--help` or `-h`, which in **this** case has been deliberately overwritten to be the `hight` handle).
+Running the script in `lua` (or `torch`) with no argument will print on screen the help screen (usually reachable with the option `--help` or `-h`, which in **this** case has been deliberately overwritten to be the `height` handle).
 ```bash
 lua penlightTest.lua
 ```